midhunkalarikkal/FullDomain/Notes/MongoDB.md

 db.collectionName.drop();
 ```

-`distinct()` - Returns an array of documents that have distinct values for the specified field.
+`distinct()` - Returns an array of distinct values for the specified field.
 ```js
 db.collectionName.distinct("name");
 ```